orangopus/mixlook-legacy/README.md

 - ~You can now press the enter key to search!
 No more having to play Cookie Clicker with the search button!~
 - Auto-generation when looking for username.
 No need to break your enter key!
 - Description panels have now been added!
+- Certain games will show different strrings.
+- About section has been styled better.

 ## Bug fixes
 - Fixed bug that caused profiles with no game set to not load.